MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 - tools to facilitate your development

 Q# programs are often paired with a host program written in a .NET language (typically C#) or Python.
 This allows us to call quantum operations from inside the classical program.
-In addition the QDK provides Jupyter Notebook support with the IQ# Jupyter kernel.
+In addition, the QDK provides Jupyter Notebook support with the IQ# Jupyter kernel.

 You can choose the environment you are more comfortable with.
 Depending on your choice there are different installation steps.
 Choose your environment from the sections below: